khimo/khimo.github.io/bli-guides/_ideas/howto-join-spoken-notification.md

   -- --------------------------------------------------------

-  -- Volume level for the AUDIO OVERLAY from 0 to 100: local VOLUME = 50
+  -- Volume level for the AUDIO OVERLAY from 0 to 100: local VOLUME = 30

-  -- International language code (e.g: en-us, es-es) local LANGUAGE = "en-us"
+  -- International language code (e.g: en-uk, en-us, es-es) local LANGUAGE = "en-us"

   -- This is the template used to create the spoken message, just change it to adapt to your language:
-  -- Valid variables: $zone, $area, $name (origin product area, zone, name) local MSG_TEMPLATE = "Joining from $zone on $area area"
+  -- Valid variables: $zone, $area, $name (origin product area, zone, name) local MSG_TEMPLATE = "Now joining from $zone"

   -- --------------------------------------------------------
   -- DO NOT EDIT BELOW HERE UNLESS YOU REALLY UNDERSTAND IT!